tytydraco/yessleep/out/When_I_was_thirteen_years_old_my_friends_and_I_solved_mysteries_The_Strings_murders_case_still_haunts_me.md

 I did.
 But I didn't want to say it out loud, because then my Mom would be right, and I was admitting that there were multiple people trying to kill us.

 Luckily, we saved Maisie.
-Her kidnapper, Danny Budgen, turned himself in with no word or explanation.
+Her kidnapper, Danny Budge turned himself in with no word or explanation.

 Later, we would find out he was related to our elementary school janitor.